baconjs/bacon.js/README.md

 `streamOrProperty.skip(n)` skips the first n elements from the stream

-`streamOrProperty.do(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers
+`streamOrProperty.do(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
+This is useful for debugging, but also for stuff like calling the preventDefault() method for events.
+In fact, you can also use a property-extractor string instead of a function, as in ".preventDefault".

 EventStream